privateprep/coding-space-website/src/pages/programs/calendar.md

       ## STEMoween: A STEM Halloween Extravaganza

-      Mark your calendars this October because we're bringing the spookiness to STEM with LED Jack-o'-lanterns, candy chemistry, and Witch's Brew Slime!
-And of course, nerds and smarties will be our candy of choice because we're all about that brainy sweetness! 🎃🧪🍬 \[FREE]
+      Get ready for spine-tingling STEM excitement this October!
+Mark your calendars because we're bringing the spookiness to STEM with not one but two epic events.
+Join us on October 21st in Park Slope and Halloween night on the Upper East Side for a thrilling adventure filled with LED Jack-o'-lanterns, candy chemistry, and Witch's Brew Slime! 🧙‍♀️ And what's our candy of choice?
+Nerds and smarties, of course, because we're all about that brainy sweetness! 🧠

-      Click RSVP for dates and locations.
+      R﻿SVP below for this free event!
   - type: textAndImageBlock
     buttons:
       bgColor: "#9de2dd"